nicolerg/resources/scg_primer.md

 1. Kill your sessions
 2. `mv ~/.rstudio ~/.rstudio-backup && ln -s /tmp ~/.rstudio`
 3. Start a new session.
 Things should be faster now! (the file system that uses `/tmp` is faster)

+## Data access

+### Mount SCG locally with `samba`
+Mounting files locally means you can directly edit SCG files in a desktop text editor instead of using a command line text editor on SCG.
+One way to do this is with `samba`.
+Find platform-specific instructions about how to mount SCG with `samba` [here](https://login.scg.stanford.edu/tutorials/data_movement/#samba).
+To mount native SCG files (e.g `/labs` or `/projects`), use `smb://samba.scg.stanford.edu/`.

+> For Montgomery Lab users: to mount Montgomery Lab Oak storage (e.g. `/oak/stanford/groups/smontgom`), use `smb://oak-smb-smontgom.stanford.edu`

 ## SLURM basics
 SLURM is the job scheduler that SCG uses.
 See SCG documentation of SLURM basics [here](https://login.scg.stanford.edu/tutorials/job_scripts/).
 Here are a few commands to know: